akisaini/wdzt-wrapper/README.md

-# WrapApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

-# Information
+# WDZT-Wrapper

-This project aims to create an Angular wrapper around the WDZT package and add/remove certain fuctionality such as the legacy menus and modularize the package so that itcan be used across various applications.
+This project aims to create a wrapper around the WDZT package and modularize the package.
+The project contains two separate applications: UI and API.

 # GitHub Link